SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

         ]
         ```

-    4. Add two buttons to the identification area:
+    4. Add two buttons to the field group *#PurchaseOrderData*:
         ```javascript
         // Create a purchase order in the connected SAP Business One system {